siranttetjana/qa_portfolio/Bug-Reports.md

 2. Observe the second product card "Dark Grey Jeans"

 ### Expected Result
-All product cards have same height and alignment
+All product cards have the same size and alignment

 ### Actual Result
 The second product card has a smaller height than the others